 Within the autumn and winter season, it’s all about layering and combining a variety of textures and fabrics.
 Typical fabrics are forms of wool such as cashmere, heavy weight cottons and tweeds; it’s always good to implement a texture, which will add another dimension to a look.
+Looking for that hard-to-find fabric?
+County Fabrics can help you.
 Velvet has risen in popularity since last season, and has carried through to AW11, and today at MFM we’ll be highlighting some key pieces for your wardrobe.

 Velvet is a fabric, which is woven on a special loom, weaving two thicknesses of velvet in tandem.
 The two pieces produced are then cut apart to create a pile effect.
 Finally, the two lengths of fabric are then wound on separate take-up rolls.
 The material itself used to be expensive to make, but nowadays with the industrial power in place, the market has a string of affordable velvet garments.